NethermindEth/starknet-staking-v2/README.md

 docker pull nethermind/starknet-staking-v2
 ```

-## Configuration and exeuction
+## Configuration and execution

 To run the validator it needs certain data specified such as the Starknet node to connect to and the operational address of the staker.
 This data can be provided through several ways, in order of (decreasing) priority:
 1. Command line flags,
-2. Enviroment vars and
+2. Environment vars and
 3. Configuration file.

 ### With a configuration file